 Students are placed in tutor groups and are taught in these groups on the days when they are in school.
 Work experience and college link placements are personalised and students may work alongside other 6th form students not in their tutor group.
 This structure provides 6th form students with the opportunity to develop social relationships mix with a wider number of students.

 We offer a wide range of on and off site work experience placements for students and we personalise provision to meet individual student’s strengths and interests.
-Highshore School has a dedicated Work Experience coordinator, Nick Clark, who liaises closely with placement providers, families and support staff to ensure placements are successful.
+Highshore School has a dedicated Work Experience coordinator, Dom Fryer, who liaises closely with placement providers, families and support staff to ensure placements are successful.
 Click here to visit our Work Experience page

 6th form students can attend a 1 day link course a local College in preparation for a college placement when they leave Highshore School.
-We currently access courses in Sports studies and catering at Lewisham College
+We currently access courses at Southwark College

 All students working at entry levels 1, 2 & 3 can gain a WJEC Entry Pathways qualification, which can be achieved at three levels (Award, Certificate and Diploma).
 Functional skills in maths, English and ICT are an integral part of many of the Entry Pathways modules we offer in Art, Drama, Enterprise, English, food tech, PE and work related learning.